back

 Resale Value

 If you cannot repay your loan (called a default), the pawn shop will have to sell your item to make that money back.
-And so, the resale value will be a huge factor when a pawn shop is determining the value of what you are selling.
+And so this value will be a huge factor when a pawn shop is determining the value of what you are selling.
 The ability to resell will encompass everything from how long an item will take to sell and for how much.
 Inventory is a huge component of running a pawn shop.
 And so, the longer an item takes to sell, the less space they have for other things that could be displayed, which is bad for business.

 Evaluations

-Evaluations are a considerable part of purchases that include fine jewelry or precious metals but can also apply to other items.
+Evaluations are a considerable part of purchases that include fine jewelry (such as an engagement ring) or precious metals (gold, silver, bronze) but can also apply to other items.
 Pawn shops will factor in market and resale value to come up with a loan amount they feel comfortable giving out.
 When discussing evaluations, you may also hear about appraisals.
-Appraisals will provide the value of an item, but it does not take into account demand and details of market value.
-And so, although your item may be appraised at one amount, that does not mean you will get that amount when you go to pawn or sell your item.
+Appraisals will provide the value of an item, but they do not take into account demand and details of market value.

 Condition of Your Item